-Bachelor of Music in Music Education - Instrumental emphasis (MEI)
+Bachelor of Music in Music Education - Instrumental emphasis (MEI) (under review)

-BMUS (59 - 63 hours in music courses; 39 hours in professional education)
+BMus (53 - 58 hours in music courses; 40 hours in professional education)

 Music education curricula prepare students for teaching music in grades PK-12.
 Entrance levels and graduation requirements vary for the four curricula as outlined below.
 These curricula meet all teacher certification requirements of the Board of Regents of the University of the State of New York.